En esta página, tú vas a aprender a programar la funcionalidad para que el usuario pueda elegir el disfraz de su personaje o avatar.

 →

-the player "Which costume number do you want?"answer
+to show the contents of that variable.Ask the player "Which costume number do you want?"answer.